ElementsProject/lightning/doc/lightning-signpsbt.7.md

 RETURN VALUE
 ------------

-On success, a object will be return with a string.
+On success, a object will be returned with a string.

-- *psbt*: A string that rappresent the psbt value.
+- *psbt*: A string that represents the psbt value with all inputs  signed transaction.

 On failure, one of the following error codes may be returned:

-- -32602: Error in given parameters or there aren't wallet's inputs to sign.
+- -32602: Error in given parameters, or there aren't wallet's inputs to sign, or we couldn't sign all of *signonly*, or inputs are not reserved.

 EXAMPLE JSON RESPONSE
 ---------------------